PURPOSE: What to do When Your Career Isn't Enough

 WHAT TO DO IF YOUR CAREER IS NOT ENOUGH

-You’re likely thinking I’m going to tell you to quit your job and follow your dreams, right?
+If you’re feeling that emptiness, resentment, and frustration at spending so much of your life at a job that isn’t making you happy at your core, you’re likely thinking I’m going to tell you to quit your job and follow your dreams, right?

 Sometimes your path to fulfillment and purpose won’t be through your career.

-Let’s explore both options...
+Let’s explore a few of these both options...

 OPTION 1: FIND A NEW CAREER